-OOR has an audit committee which comprises of two non-executive board members and one independent member.
-The committee enjoys an absolute independence.
-It includes one member holding academic qualifications and practical expertise on accounting and financial fields.
-The board has determined AC's tenure and operation method.
-Moreover, it's powers and responsibilities specified in the committee charter approved by the board.
-The committee held eleven meetings in 2022 where it discussed multiple subject matters within its powers and assignments.
+SOOR has an audit committee that comprises of two non-executive board members and one independent member.
+The committee enjoys absolute independence.
+It includes one member holding academic qualifications and practical expertise in accounting and financial fields.
+The board has determined the Audit committee's tenure and operation method.
+Moreover, its powers and responsibilities specified in the committee charter approved by the board.
+The committee held thirteen meetings in 2023 where it discussed multiple subject matters within its powers and assignments.
 It further met periodically with SOOR's external and internal auditors.

-3-CONFLICT BETWEEN AUDIT COMMITTEE'S RECOMMENDATIONS & BOARD OF DIRECTORS DECISIONS:-
+3- CONFLICT BETWEEN AUDIT COMMITTEE'S RECOMMENDATIONS & BOARD OF

+DIRECTORS DECISIONS: -

 In the event there is a conflict between the audit committee's recommendations and Board of Directors' decisions including - when the Board of Directors rejects the committee's recommendations, in connection with the external auditor and/or internal auditor, there shall be a detailed statement reflecting the recommendations and the reason or reasons for the board's deviation from adherence to them.
-In 2022, there was no contradiction between the committee's recommendations and Board of Directors' decisions.
+In 2023, there was no contradiction between the committee's recommendations and Board of Directors' decisions.